Johnny Lion: Musical career

 Lion left the band in 1965 to focus on a solo career.
 He had two hit singles: "Sophietje" (No. 5) in 1965 and "Tjingeling" (No. 14) in 1966.
-Sophietje was a Dutch translation of Swedish song "Fröken Fräken" and dedicated to Lion's then-girlfriend Sophie van Kleef.
+Sophietje was a Dutch adaptation of the Swedish song "Fröken Fräken" and dedicated to Lion's then-girlfriend Sophie van Kleef.
 He had two further minor hits in the 1980s, first the title song of the 1983 film Brandende liefde, and "Alleen in Dallas" in 1988.

 He also collaborated with Rob de Nijs in Circus Boltini.
 Boltini was Lion's second wife Mariska Akkerman's uncle.

 Journalism

 In the 1990s he wrote columns for weekly-magazine Panorama.

 Acting

 Lion acted in the 1998 film Siberia and in 2003 he had a minor role in Van God Los.

 Personal life

 He was married twice.
 Lion suffered from Alzheimer's disease and lung cancer in his final years, and died in January 2019.